automenta/Fast-JSON-Patch/README.md

-Fast-JSON-Patch
+Fast(+Compact) JSON-Patch
 ===============

-A leaner and meaner implementation of JSON-Patch.
-Small footprint.
-High performance.
+A EVEN leaner and meaner implementation of JSON-Patch.
+Small & High performance.
 Also support dual directions!
 I.e. you can both apply patches and generate patches.

+**This version implements JSON-Patch+ an adhoc shorthand representation of the 'official' JSON-patch specification which is unnecessarily verbose.
+Instead of words for the operations and object keys, we replace them with single characters in an array.
+The whole point of JSON-patch is to reduce the amount of data transmitted or stored -- so why not avoid contradicting the fundamental principles?**

+TODO - patch applying for the modified standard

+---

 ## Why you should use JSON-Patch